Celebrating God's Faithfulness for 67 Years !

 Recap

-During our 66 years as a church, we have the following active ministries: Deacons
+During our 70 years as a Church, we have the following active ministries: Deacon

 Ministry, Deaconess Ministry, Trustee Ministry, Ushers Ministry (Senior, Junior